rhel-labs/learn-katacoda/networking-basics/step2.md

 `nmcli con add con-name ethernet1 ifname ens5 type ethernet`{{execute "host01"}}

+A lot goes into this command, so here is a breakdown of each argument:

 ![con add breakdown](./assets/conAddBreakdown.png)

+(click to enlarge)

 **Note:** NetworkManager will act as the DHCP client when adding a connection without a specified address.